colourOfLooseMetal/yikesOrNah/README.md

 # yikesOrNah
-  customizable profanity/hate speach filter with several levels of checks built on top of the
+  customizable profanity/hate speach filter with several levels of checks, built on top of the
     <a href="https://github.com/tensorflow/tfjs-models/tree/master/toxicity">
   tensorflow toxicity classifier
   </a>